 The Logitech G513 is a full-size keyboard that takes up a lot of space on your desk and even more so when the wrist rest is attached.

 The Logitech G513 gaming keyboard's build quality is good and is very similar to the Logitech G512 Special Edition and Logitech G413.
 The faceplate is made of aluminum, and there's a plastic bottom frame that exhibits almost no signs of flex.
 The rubber incline feet are decent and grippy enough to keep the keyboard from sliding around.
 Unfortunately, keycaps are made of cheap ABS plastic that will attract oil from your fingertips over time.
+If you'd prefer a board with PBT keycaps, check out the Logitech G413 SE.

 The Logitech G513 has good ergonomics.
 It has one incline setting and comes with a detachable wrist rest that should help reduce fatigue.